StiffWriter00/SpringBootCRUD/README.md

 For a quick and easy testing of the REST APIs, install Postman and import the collection file (**CRUD.postman_collection.json**).

 **BONUS**<br>
-If you wish to create your own JAR file from the project, go to the "SpringBootCRUD/demo" folder and run the following command:<br>
+If you wish to create your own JAR file from the project, go to the "SpringBootCRUD/Project" folder and run the following command:<br>
 `mvn package spring-boot:repackage`

-The JAR file can then be found in the "target" folder named as **demo-1.0-SNAPSHOT.jar** .
+The JAR file can then be found in the "target" folder named as **SpringBootCRUD-SNAPSHOT.jar** .